Hanky Panky (Madonna song): Chart performance

 Following its release, "Hanky Panky" was initially blacklisted at some radio stations when they faced objections from audiences about the lyrical content.
 Nevertheless, it debuted on the Billboard Hot 100 at number 40 the week of June 30, 1990, as "Vogue" was descending from the top ten.
 The single quickly climbed up the chart, ultimately peaking at number ten the week of July 28, 1990.
+It became Madonna's 20th single to reach the Top 10, making her the first female artist to have this many Top 10 hits at the time.
 It was eventually certified gold by the Recording Industry Association of America (RIAA) on September 19, 1990, for shipments of 500,000 copies.
 Billboard ranked it at number 36 on their list of "Madonna's 40 Biggest Hits" on the Hot 100.
 In Canada, the song debuted at number 92 on the RPM Top Singles chart, and reached a peak of number 18 on the week of September 1, 1990.
 It was present for a total of 13 weeks on the chart.

 In the United Kingdom, the song debuted at number 14 on the UK Singles Chart and after two weeks, reached its peak of number two the week of July 27, 1990; spent a total of nine weeks within the top 100 of the chart.
 It was certified silver by the British Phonographic Industry (BPI) on August 1, 1990, for shipments of 200,000 copies.
 According to the Official Charts Company, the single has sold over 210,000 copies as of October 2010.
 In Australia, "Hanky Panky" debuted at number 18 on the ARIA Singles Chart the week of July 29, 1990, and peaked at number six four weeks later.
 It was ranked at number 45 on the ARIA year-end chart.
 In New Zealand, the single debuted at number 23 on RIANZ Singles Chart and, after fluctuating for the next three weeks, reached a peak of number six, becoming Madonna's 18th top-ten single in the country.
 In the European nations, "Hanky Panky" reached the top-ten of the charts in Ireland, as well as topping the charts in Finland.
 In other countries such as Austria, Belgium, Germany, Spain, Switzerland and the Netherlands, it managed to peak within the top 20 of the charts.